-Any amount paid as income tax on or before 31st March shall also be treated as advance tax paid during financial year ending on that day.
+Any amount paid as income tax on or before 31st March shall also be treated as advance tax paid during the financial year ending on that day.

 Payment is made by Challan No/ITS 280.

-If advance tax is not paid till due date, then interest is payable @ 1% as calculated under section 234C.
+If the advance tax is not paid till due date, then interest is payable @ 1% as calculated under section 234C.